13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 - Outcome: They avoid effort; you carry the load

 The first step is accepting that playing dumb is a form of manipulation.
 However, figuring out how to respond will help preserve your time, energy, and peace of mind.
 You don’t have to fight, insult, or fix the other person.
-Rather, you need clear skills to help you stay calm, focused, and in charge.
+Rather, you need clear skills to help you stay calm and focused.

 Here are some ways to protect yourself: